stt-datacore/website/static/crew/automatedunit3947_crew.md

 ---
-name: "Automated Unit 3947"
+name: Automated Unit 3947
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 13
-events:
+events: 0
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Sliver of early game use on voyages due to skill set, but not powerful there while being useless elsewhere.
+Will almost never earn his crew slot.